 How I Avoid Blogger Burnout?

-SO, here is a list of things that have helped me to avoid blogger burnout.
-These are also things that I see in the bloggers that I admire the most for their ability to stay sane, creative, and thriving in this blogging world.
+So, here is a list of things that have helped me avoid blogger burnout.
+These are also things that I see in the bloggers that I admire the most for their ability to stay sane, be creative, and thrive in this blogging world.

 It’s really okay to take a break from your blogging life (not for a long period of time tho).
 Being consistent is good but if it makes you feel overwhelmed or lose motivation, then take a day off.